COVID-19 Resources

 Georgia Memory Net at a Glance

-Why is Georgia Memory Net here?
+What is Georgia Memory Net and why does it exist?
 There’s so much information about Alzheimer’s and related dementias in Georgia, and how to diagnose and treat them, that it can become overwhelming.
 We’ve done our best to simplify the info into a clear one-page infographic.